 ‘Practice Reading and Speaking’ has been designed to be suitable for teaching any age group.
-When using it to teach reading to adults, you will notice that it is age appropriate for teenagers and adults as well as children.
-It can also be used successfully with those whose first language is not English as it contains pronunciation tips.
+When using it to teach reading to adults, you will notice that the phonic course is age appropriate for teenagers and adults as well as children.
+It can also be used successfully with those whose first language is not English as it contains pronunciation tips to help with accent reduction.
+Phonics has always been the key to an accurate accent.

-To teach reading to adults you will need to fill in the gaps in their understanding of phonics and how words work.
+To teach reading to adults, you will need to fill in the gaps in their understanding of phonics and how words work.
 By first discovering what the adult literacy student doesn’t know (through testing) or is able to do, you will be refining a starting point with your learner.
+(Reading tests have been included in the eBook.)
 As you teach reading to an adult they will discover that it is possible to learn to read.
 Adult literacy skills teaching is straightforward with this course.
 You will be teaching the facts one step at a time, in order of difficulty.
+See how to teach reading and writing using this phonics course.

 - First, check that your student can pronounce the individual sounds heard in the English language.
 (See the Pronunciation Assessment in the eBook.
 Pages 154-155)